wenliangz/try-django-19/notes.md

         - import get_object_or_404 for display the standard 404 error to prevent from end user to see the exception errors raised by django, e.g. instance= get_object_or_404(Post,id=1)

 # Make everything dynamic!
+CODE for Dynamic
 - Make URL more dynamic:
-    - use Regular expression for RUL routing
+    - use Regular expression for RUL routing (from URL to view function)
-    - named URL
+    - **named URL**,named in url pattern and passed to the template.
+One tip for preventing overlap named URLs in the case of multiple webapp: use **namespace** in the include() function in the main url.py to restrict the scope of the named URL in each app. please note if you used namesapce, you will have to write named URL as <namespace:named URL>
-    - URL links and Get Absolute URL(get_absolute_url)
+    - URL links and Get Absolute URL(get_absolute_url) (from template to URL)
 - Make View more dynamic:
     - Rendering template with context variables, different kinds variables:
         - user defined variables in context object